ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi/02-pulumi-up/assignment.md

 pulumi config set newrelic:accountId 01234567
 ```

 - Configure pulumi to use your [New Relic User API Key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#api-table).
-It should start with "NRAK-".
-- Use the same User API Key for `apiKey` and `adminApiKey`.
+- Note that it should start with "NRAK-".

 ```
 pulumi config set newrelic:apiKey --secret NRAK-YYYYYYYYYYYYYY